 Co-operation with the OECD

-Croatia is an active participant in the OECD SEE regional programme.
+Croatia has been an active participant in the OECD SEE regional programme.
 Before acceding to the EU, Croatia took part in SIGMA’s Western Balkans Programme, supporting public institutions and systems.
 Croatia’s co-operation with the OECD has been continuously deepening and broadening to include greater participation in statistical reporting and information systems, benchmarking exercises such as the Programme for International Student Assessment (PISA), publications and policy reviews.
-An inter-miniaterial mechanism has recently been set up to coordinate the co-operation with the OECD.

-In 1994, Prime Minister Nikica Valentic conveyed to the Secretary-General Croatia’s intention to become a Member of the OECD.
-More recently, in 2017, Croatia’s Prime Minister, Andrej Plenković, presented a formal application for accession, and Deputy Prime Minister Martina Dalic briefed Council on her government’s reform agenda and reiterated Croatia’s willingness and determination to become a member of the OECD.
+In 1994, Prime Minister Valentic conveyed to the Secretary-General Croatia’s intention to become a Member of the OECD.
+In 2017, Croatia’s Prime Minister, Andrej Plenković, presented a formal application for accession, and Deputy Prime Minister Martina Dalic briefed Council on her government’s reform agenda.
 Broad civil society support for Croatia’s commitment to OECD accession was expressed in letters of national employers and trade union organisations, as well as by the Speaker of the Croatian Parliament.

 Participation in OECD Bodies and adherence to OECD standards

-Croatia’s deepening co-operation with the OECD also includes participation in OECD bodies and legal instruments.
-Croatia is thus part of an important dialogue with senior officials from member and partner countries on cutting-edge thematic issues.
+Croatia’s deepening co-operation with the OECD also included participation in OECD bodies and legal instruments.
+Croatia has been part of an important dialogue with senior officials from member and partner countries on cutting-edge thematic issues.

-For example, recent steps undertaken by Croatia for enhanced participation in OECD bodies and adherence to its instruments include the interest expressed in adhering to the OECD Declaration on International Investment and Multinational Enterprises.
+Croatia has expressed interest in adhering to the OECD Declaration on International Investment and Multinational Enterprises.
 Croatia also participates in the Global Forum on Transparency and Exchange of Information for Tax Purposes and in the G20/OECD Project on Base Erosion and Profit Shifting of the Committee on Fiscal Affairs as an Associate.
-In the field of taxation, Croatia has joined the Convention on Mutual Administrative Assistance in Tax Matters, the Multilateral Agreement on Exchange of Information for Tax purposes and has signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (BEPS).
+Croatia has joined the Convention on Mutual Administrative Assistance in Tax Matters, the Multilateral Agreement on Exchange of Information for Tax purposes and has signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (BEPS).
 The BEPS Convention entered into force on 1 January 2023.